gridlocdev/lua-reimagined-logos/README.md

 # lua-reimagined-logos

-This repository contains a few re-imagined Lua logos (just for fun) and some derivatives of that logo for the two most popular language flavors (that I know of).
+This repository contains a few re-imagined Lua logos I created just for fun, and some derivatives of that logo for the two most popular language flavors that I know of.

 > If you are one of the folks on the core or branding teams for any of the logos I did stuff with here:
 >